Display Animations

 2. Registering the Component Animation

 Add your component to the module configuration:3.
-Displaying Custom Component Animations
+Using the Prebuilt FX Component

 On a Player